African civet: Threats

-In 2006, it was estimated that about 9,400 African civets are hunted yearly in the Nigerian part and more than 5,800 in the Cameroon part of the Cross-Sanaga-Bioko coastal forests.
+In 2006, it was estimated that about 9,400 African civets are hunted yearly in the Nigerian part and more than 5,800 in the Cameroon part of the Cross–Sanaga–Bioko coastal forests.

 Skins and skulls of African civets were found in 2007 at the Dantokpa Market in southern Benin, where it was among the most expensive small carnivores.
 Local hunters considered it a rare species, indicating that the population declined due to hunting for trade as bushmeat.

 The African civet has historically been hunted for the secretion of perineal glands.
 This secretion is a white or yellow waxy substance called civetone, which has been used as a basic ingredient for many perfumes for hundreds of years.
 In Ethiopia, African civets are hunted alive, and are kept in small cages.
 Most die within three weeks after capture, most likely due to stress.
 Extraction of the civetone is cruel and has been criticised by animal rights activists.
+The writer Daniel Defoe once invested in a scheme to raise civets in captivity for their secretions.

+The population of African civet in Botswana is listed under Appendix III of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).